-Other lenders might target borrowers with credit scores above a certain level.
+Other lenders might target borrowers with credit scores above a certain level, or only offer personal loans to cardmembers, such as American Express.
 If you don’t fall into their sweet spot, applying might not be the best use of your time (or you might pay more if you get approved).

-Be aware that asking somebody to cosign is asking them to take a massive risk.
-If you don’t make your loan payments for any reason (including your accidental death or inability to work during illness), the cosigner is responsible for your payments.
+Be aware that asking somebody to co-sign is asking them to take a massive risk.
+If you don’t make your loan payments for any reason (including your accidental death or inability to work during illness), the co-signer is responsible for your payments.
 If they don’t pay, their credit will suffer, and the lender can pursue collection from them.
-You could be setting your generous friend or family member up for garnished wages and payments on a loan that they don’t benefit from.
+You could be setting your generous friend or family member up for garnished wages and payments on a loan from which they don’t benefit.

 How to Get Approved